-The eggs you buy at the grocery store are produced from a local farm in Ontario.
-It only takes 3-7 days for eggs to travel from the farm to the store.
-That’s fresh!
-When you buy eggs, you are supporting farming families.
-That helps to ensure we’ll all have a steady supply of locally produced eggs in the future too.
+Did you know that most of the eggs sold in Canada come from local farms?
+Local eggs are fresh and when you buy local eggs, you are supporting farming families.
+That helps to ensure we’ll have a steady supply of locally produced eggs in the future too.

 Eggs are safe to eat

-Recently, there has been some concern with the avian flu virus or “bird flu”.
+In the past, there has been some concern with the avian flu virus or “bird flu”.
 While this virus spreads easily among poultry flocks, the virus is not as easily transferred from birds to humans.
 There is no evidence to suggest that consuming thoroughly cooked eggs could transmit the avian flu to humans.
-Proper handling, storage and preparation of eggs will reduce the risk of this virus.
 The Canadian government monitors the safety of poultry products.

 Keep food safety in mind: storing, handling & preparing eggs